Audi A7 Hatchback (2018 - ) review

 How good does it look?

-Looks are always subjective, but Audi has pushed its traditionally-conservative boat out a bit for the latest A7 Sportback, with some sharp lines and interesting details, most notably the wide rear light cluster, which plays some funky animations when you turn the car on.
+Looks are always subjective, but Audi has pushed its traditionally-conservative boat out a bit for the latest A7 Sportback.
+There are plenty of sharp lines and interesting details, most notably the rear light cluster that stretches right the way across the width of the car, which plays some funky animations when you turn the car on.
 Two trims are available.
 The standard Sport model rides on 19-inch alloy wheels and has full LED headlights, while the S Line has 20-inch wheels and very clever Matrix headlights that will maintain full beam while tracking oncoming cars in shadow so as not to dazzle them.
 The S Line also has sportier suspension, which means it sits 10mm lower than the Sport.
 Solid black or white paint is standard, with other colours available as paid-for options.

 What's the interior like?

 The fact is that most Audi models set the benchmark in their respective classes for interior quality, and the A7 is no different.
-The materials and build quality are superb, and the design is slightly jazzier than we’ve seen from Audi in the past.
-Technology dominates, with two central touch-screens to control most of the systems from sat-nav and audio on the top screen to seat controls and air-conditioning on the bottom one.
+The materials and build quality are superb, and the design is slightly jazzier than we’ve seen from many Audis in the recent past.
+Technology dominates, with two central touchscreens to control most of the systems from sat-nav and audio on the top screen to seat controls and air-conditioning on the bottom one.
 It looks great, but we’ve found it slightly confusing to use.
 However, that will no doubt improve once you’ve spent more time with it.
-You also get a virtual dashboard in place of traditional analogue dials, and depending on spec, a jet fighter-style head-up display that projects information onto the windscreen.
+You also get a virtual instrument panel in place of traditional analogue dials, and depending on spec, a jet fighter-style head-up display that projects information onto the windscreen.
 Very cool.

 How practical is it?

-The A7 is a big car and as such there’s plenty of room inside for four adults, with ample headroom in the back despite the sloping, coupe-style roof.
-The boot is also a big size – 525 litres with the rear seats up, or 1390 with them down – and Audi says it’ll hold two full golf bags.
-If you don’t play golf, you should be able to get a full holiday’s worth of luggage in, and the hatchback boot lid makes access much easier to access than in a traditional saloon.
+The A7 is a big car and as such there’s plenty of room inside for four adults.
+Granted, the sloping, coupe-style roof means that rear headroom could become a little bit tight for those over six feet tall, but anyone under that will feel nice and spoiled.
+The boot is also big– 525 litres with the rear seats up, or 1390 with them down – and Audi says it’ll hold two full golf bags.
+If you don’t play golf, you should be able to get a family’s holiday luggage in, and the hatchback boot lid makes access much easier to access than in a traditional saloon.
 Inside, there’s a glovebox, two cupholders next to the gearstick and door pockets big enough for a sports bottle (or lots of empty chocolate wrappers).
 There’s also a small storage space under the central armrest.

 What's it like to drive?